 I read so many books that I rarely go back to any for a second read through, but I can definitely see myself reading The Thirteenth Chance again.
 It's seriously (seriously!) so fun!
 5 stars.

 Buy the book.

-Disclosure of Material Connection: I received this book free from the publisher through the BookSneeze book review bloggers program.
-I was not required to write a positive review.
+Disclosure of Material Connection: I received a complimentary copy of this novel from the publisher in exchange for my honest opinion.
 The opinions I have expressed are my own.
 Also, some of the links in the post above are “affiliate links.”
 This means if you click on the link and purchase an item, I will receive an affiliate commission.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."